ChadHartman/sw-imperial-assault/_posts/2016-10-25-survival_of_the_fittest.md

 ###### survival_of_the_fittest_6

-> Diala runs for the survivor, and is successful in riving him.
+> Diala runs for the survivor, and is successful in reviving him.
 The Rebels signal their ship and secure the man for transport.